 What I really liked about the bag is the fact that you can roll it around on wheels or carry it as a backpack – I like these options as there’s no pleasure in dragging your bag on an unpaved surface or even worse, a muddy field.
 The telescopic handle and the wheels are sufficiently sturdy and handled Madrid’s streets with ease.

 On a whole, I’m very pleased with my new Flylite MultiBag Foldaway Wheeled Cabin Holdall.
 It’s light and strong, and the various size configuration options are very handy.
 Would I recommend it?
-Absolutely!
-I always try to travel as often as possible with only a carry-on so this bag is perfect!
+Yes!
+I always try to travel as often as possible with only a carry-on so this bag is great!

 Check out my travel planning page for more travel tips and resources.